cisco00/francisikwu.github.io/README.md

 ### Sentiment Analysis
 ![](/assets/img/senti.jpg)
   - Developed a sentiment analysis model for analysing different political party candidate tweets during the 2022 Nigeria general election using feeds from twitter API.
 This help the political party to know region to focus on more given   them a sense of strategy to implore in certain region of the country and approach to use.
+Built in collaboration with Civily Africa 2022.

 ### Crop Rotation Recommendation Engine
 ![](/assets/img/recommendation.jpeg)